-(c.)
-Tax Credit
+(d) Tax Credit.

-You may be eligible for a nonrefundable tax credit of up to 50 percent of the first \$2,000 of "qualified retirement savings contributions," provided your adjusted gross income is within specified limits.
-"Qualified retirement savings contributions" include contributions to a Traditional IRA, Roth IRA, elective deferrals to a qualified retirement plan, elective deferrals under an eligible deferred compensation plan maintained by a state or local government and voluntary employee contributions to a qualified retirement plan.
+You may be eligible for a nonrefundable tax credit of up to 50% of the first \$2,000 of "qualified retirement savings contributions," provided your adjusted gross income is within specified limits.
+"Qualified retirement savings contributions" include contributions to a Traditional IRA, Roth IRA, elective deferrals to a qualified retirement plan, elective deferrals under an eligible deferred compensation plan maintained by a state or local government, and voluntary employee contributions to a qualified retirement plan.

-The amount of the tax credit is calculated by multiplying the first \$2,000 of your "qualified retirement savings contributions" by the applicable percentage, which is determined in accordance with the following table for 2009:
+The amount of the tax credit is calculated by multiplying the first \$2,000 of your "qualified retirement savings contributions" by the applicable percentage, which is determined by federal tax laws.
+You can obtain additional information on this tax credit in IRS Publication 590 or go to the IRS website at www.irs.gov.